-The guidelines for water quality sampling listed in this document are based on the protocols required by the TropWATER laboratory for the collection and storage of samples.
+The guidelines for water quality sampling listed in this document are based on the protocols required by the AIMS laboratory for the collection and storage of samples (see Appendix A1 for full details).

 Staff must always be accompanied by at least one other person.
 Staff must have conducted a risk assessment of the sampling area incorporating current weather conditions and have an up-to-date emergency plan.
 Staff must be aware of the operational capabilities of the vessel and work through the safety protocols with the ship master.
 The following must also be observed: